frozenlib/structmeta/doc/parse.md

 }
 ```

-If the field type is `Braket` or `Paren` or `Brace`, the symbol corresponding to the token type must be specified.
+If the field type is `Bracket` or `Paren` or `Brace`, the symbol corresponding to the token type must be specified.

 If the field type is `MacroDelimiter`, any symbol can be used and there is no difference in behavior.
 (Three types of parentheses are available, no matter which symbol is specified.)